api-platform/docs/core/operations.md

 Keep in mind that once you explicitly set up an operation, the automatically registered CRUD will no longer be.
 If you declare even one operation manually, such as `#[GET]`, you must declare the others manually as well if you need them.

-Operations can be configured using annotations, XML or YAML.
+Operations can be configured using attributes, XML or YAML.
 In the following examples, we enable only the built-in operation for the `GET` method for both `collection` and `item` to create a readonly endpoint.

-If the operation's name matches a supported HTTP methods (`GET`, `POST`, `PUT`, `PATCH` or `DELETE`), the corresponding `method` property will be automatically added.
+If the operation's name matches a supported HTTP method (`GET`, `POST`, `PUT`, `PATCH` or `DELETE`), the corresponding `method` property will be automatically added.

 Note: The `#[GetCollection]` attribute is an alias for `#[Get(collection: true)]`